-Federal Direct Student Loans
+William D. Ford Federal Direct Student Loans

-The Federal Direct Student Loan Program is a new opportunity for students to borrow money from the federal government to pay for a Caltech education.
+The William D. Ford Federal Direct Student Loan Program is an opportunity for students to borrow money from the federal government to pay for a Caltech education.
 Under this program, the U.S. Department of Education makes loans, through Caltech, directly to students.
-Caltech will use your Federal Direct Loan to pay your tuition and fees, as well as room and board charges, and will give you any remaining money for living expenses.
-Federal Direct Loans make loan repayment simpler-your payments go directly to the federal government.
+Caltech will use the William D. Ford Federal Direct Loan to pay tuition and fees, as well as room and board charges, and will refund any remaining money to the student for living expenses.
+William D. Ford Federal Direct Loans simplify loan repayment-payments go directly to the federal government.